Uni-Fusion: Universal Continuous Mapping: Related Works

-Continuous Mapping started with 2D scenarios.
-Gaussian Process Occupancy Maps (GPOM)~\cite{o2012gaussian} first uses Gaussian Process Regression (GPR) to predict a continuous representation to enable the map construction at arbitrary resolution.
-Then, by borrowing the Bayesian Committee Machine (BCM) technique, incremental GPOM is approached~\cite{ghaffari2018gaussian,yuan2018fast}.
+The practice of continuous mapping originated in 2D scenarios.
+Gaussian Process Occupancy Maps (GPOM)~\cite{o2012gaussian} use Gaussian Process Regression (GPR) to predict a continuous representation, allowing the construction of maps at arbitrary resolutions.
+To improve the scalability, Kim et al.~\cite{kim2013continuous} employ a divide and conquer strategy where GP is applied in each cluster.
+Then, the incremental approach to GPOM is employed by leveraging the Bayesian Committee Machine (BCM) technique~\cite{ghaffari2018gaussian,yuan2018fast}.

-In the meanwhile, the Hilbert Maps approach~\cite{senanayake2017bayesian,zhi2019continuous} were presented.
-Which is a mapping approach without an explicit formulation.
-Hilbert Maps perform continuous mapping by keeping optimizing parameters in the background.
+Meanwhile, the Hilbert Maps approach~\cite{senanayake2017bayesian,zhi2019continuous} has been introduced.
+This approach is a mapping technique that does not require an explicit formulation.
+Hilbert Maps achieve continuous mapping by continuously optimizing parameters.

-With increasing popularity of 3D sensors, the focus shifted towards 3D cases.
-Gaussian Process Implicit Surface (GPIS), has entered the field~\cite{martens2016geometric,lee2019online,wu2021faithful,ivan2022online}.
-Given zero-level surface points, those methods either sample points along normal direction and assign distance values or directly utilize derivative models with normals as labels (we will give more detail in our mapping \cref{sec:surface_mapping}).
-However, those methods majorly work on shapes but not scenes.
-It is due to the fact, that GPR based methods naturely suffer under the high computational costs when large amount of data is involved.
-Especially when the test scope moves from 2D to 3D.
-Thus, we borrow the idea of Neural Implicit Maps~(\cref{sec:related:NIM}) to address this issue and work on scene reconstruction.
+Due to the growing popularity of 3D sensors, there has been a shift in focus towards 3D scenarios.
+Gaussian Process Implicit Surface (GPIS), has emerged in the field~\cite{martens2016geometric,lee2019online,wu2021faithful,ivan2022online}.
+These methods, given zero-level surface points, either sample points along the normal direction and assign distance values, or directly use derivative models with normals as labels (we will discuss this in more detail in our mapping~\cref{sec:surface_mapping}).
+However, these methods focus primarily on shapes rather than entire scenes.
+This is due to the fact that GPR-based methods naturally incur high computational costs when dealing with large amounts of data.
+This is especially true when moving from 2D to 3D testing scenarios.
+Therefore, we leverage the concept of Neural Implicit Maps~(\cref{sec:related:NIM}) to address this challenge and focus on scene reconstruction.